• HOME

 SPRING 2026

-Sara Bernstein, title
+Sara Bernstein, Weaving with Words

 Rhode Island–based printmaker and weaver Sara Bernstein was recently awarded Best in Show by the Providence Art Club and has exhibited her work at the Bristol Art Museum.
 Influenced by traditional weaving patterns from unique cultures, Sara’s most current works weave together words and letters, creating a personal narrative that reflects her feelings about the world at large.
 Learn more about Sara at www.saraberryfineart.com.